PR Asia 2025 Singapore

 share on

-Unilever's beauty brand LUX has empowered women through “Reclaim her name”, a campaign and digital tool designed to help women transform outdated and sexist names into powerful, modern alternatives - simply by shaking their mobile phones.
+Unilever's beauty brand LUX has empowered women through “Reclaim her name”, an initiative and digital tool designed to help women transform outdated and sexist names into powerful, modern alternatives - simply by shaking their mobile phones.

-Developed in collaboration with creative agency VML Singapore, the campaign encourages women in China to take control of their identity through the practice of "self-renaming".
+Developed in collaboration with creative agency VML Singapore, PR firm The Right Reasons in Amsterdam, and Ogilvy, the campaign encourages women in China to take control of their identity through the practice of "self-renaming".
 It enables them to replace traditional, stereotypical names with new, empowering versions that reflect their modern selves.

 Since its launch, over 14,000 new names have been created through “Reclaim her name”, making a powerful statement about identity, empowerment, and the enduring strength of women’s voices, according to the release.